 Profits/Losses = Sales – Expenses

-The sales data will come from eCommerce sites, Expenses from the marketing costs in the platforms like Google Adwords, Facebook Ads.
+The sales data will come from eCommerce sites, Expenses from the marketing costs on the platforms like Google Adwords, and Facebook Ads.
 There can be other expenses like purchasing stock which might come from inventory management platforms like Olabi, which further need to be added to all other expenses occurred that is usually present in accounting software like Freshbooks.
 Additionally, there will be different data silos for each country.
 Thus, you have to pull all of these data from multiple platforms for each country separately in Google Sheets, and then analyze all of this data together with the expense data and calculate profits.
 It involves a lot of working hours which costs money, and there is usually a time lag involved, which reduces the accuracy of the analysis and its effectiveness as the data is not analyzed in real-time.
 Thus it becomes necessary to consolidate all of the data in a data warehouse using a data pipeline.

 Daton is a modern cloud data pipeline designed to replicate data to a cloud data warehouse with the utmost ease.
-Daton is the cheapest data pipeline in the market which has built-in support for more than 100 applications, databases, files, cloud storages, analytics, CRM, Customer support, and many others.
+Daton is the cheapest data pipeline in the market which has built-in support for more than 100 applications, databases, files, cloud storage, analytics, CRM, Customer support, and many others.
 Analysts can replicate data from any source to any destination (BigQuery, Snowflake, Redshift), without writing a single line of code and in a matter of minutes.